Lecrapouille/OffScreenCEF/README.md

 class RenderHandler: public CefRenderHandler { ...
 ```

-Two important methods to override:
+Two important methods to override from `CefRenderHandler`:
-- The GetViewRect that will get the region of your texture/windows and inform CEF.
+- The `GetViewRect` that will get the region of your texture/windows and inform CEF.
 For a full page:

 ```
 virtual void GetViewRect(CefRefPtr<CefBrowser> browser, CefRect& rect) override